stefanholek/kmd/docs/kmd.rst

     Print the help screen for 'topic'.

-    If there is a help_<topic> method for the help topic, that method is called with the (unexpanded) topic as argument.
-Otherwise, and if 'topic' is a command, the docstring of the corresponding do_<command> method is used.
+    If there is a help_<topic> method for the help topic, that method is called, with the (unexpanded) topic as argument.
+Otherwise, and if 'topic' is a command, the docstring of the corresponding do_<command>
+    method is used.
     If 'topic' is empty, the :meth:`~kmd.Kmd.help` method is invoked.

 .. automethod:: kmd.Kmd.help